ExistedGit/Dota2Cheat/README.md

 I recommend using [Extreme Injector v3.7.2](https://www.unknowncheats.me/forum/downloads.php?do=file&id=21570) with either Thread Hijacking or the default option

 # Features
-To open the menu with them, press Insert(twice if immediately after injection, idk why yet)
+To open the cheat menu, press Insert

 This list is subject to frequent change as I'm testing new features
 * Illusion coloring(red for enemy's, green for friendly)